Montague semantics and modifier consistency measurement in neural language models

 \subsection{Experimental setup}

-In order to perform the intersectivity and non-intersectivity tests, the following components were defined: \begin{itemize} \item A set of adjective phrases covering all adjective types: the input data. \item The contextual and non-contextual language models to be tested. \end{itemize} We introduce a shorthand notation for two types of phrases we consider: we write \textbf{AN} (respectively, \textbf{AAN}) to denote a phrase composed of a single adjective followed by a noun (respectively, an adjective pair followed by a noun).
-The single letters \textbf{A} and \textbf{N} refer to the relevant noun or adjective in isolation.
-We take a slight liberty with conflating the phrase with its denotation, hence at times \textbf{AN} refers to the set interpretation rather than the phrase itself.
+To perform the tests introduced in Section \ref{sec:methodology}, we need the following components: a measure of distance $d$ in embedding space, a set of adjective-noun phrases covering all adjective types (the input data), and the language models to be tested.
+In all our experiments we use the cosine distance, the input phrases and the language models described below.

-\paragraph{Data collection}~
+\subsubsection{Data collection}

-We consider adjective categories based on \citet{morzycki2016modification} and \citet{pavlick-callison-burch-2016-called} (where the latter provides a further subdivision of non-subsective adjectives).
-We use the dataset in \cite{pavlick-callison-burch-2016-called} for the collection of non-subsective adjectives, while we have sampled a selection of examples from \cite{morzycki2016modification} for the sets of subsective adjectives, totalling 61 adjectives.
-A list of 12 nouns covering both concrete and abstract sets were included to form the ANs.
+We consider adjective categories based on \citet{morzycki2016modification} and \citet{pavlick-callison-burch-2016-called}, where the latter provides a further subdivision of non-subsective adjectives.
+We select the examples in \cite{morzycki2016modification} for the sets of subsective adjectives, and we use the dataset in \cite{pavlick-callison-burch-2016-called} for the collection of non-subsective adjectives, both summing 61 adjectives.
+For each adjective in this initial list, a closest synonym was chosen for the phrase pair intersectivity test, totaling 122 adjectives.
+At the same time, we choose a set of 12 nouns covering both concrete and abstract concepts to form adjective/noun phrases.

-The lists were reviewed by each of the authors, and while no categorisations were changed we included an "ambiguous" list to house those adjectives that we noticed had ambiguous typing with respect to our sample adjective set, depending on the phrase sense.
+The adjective and nouns lists were reviewed by each of the authors.
+While most adjective categorisations were left unchanged, we included an ``ambiguous'' category to house those adjectives that had ambiguous meaning within our phrase set.
+The categories and their definitions are presented in Table~\ref{tab:vocab_adj}.
+The complete list of categorised adjectives is included as supplementary material (Appendix~\ref{sec:apd_adj_list}).